lakillo/archaeology-machine-learning/README.md

 # 👋 welcome to the archaeology machine learning repository

 ## 📖 introduction to the project
-Machine learning (ML) techniques are growing in popularity in archaeology and present new ways of approaching archaeological research questions.
+Machine learning (ML) techniques present new ways of approaching archaeological questions and the number of projects using these techniques continues to grow.
-This repository documents the application of ML techniques to archaeological data, aiming to assist both those working in the field by:
+This repository documents the application of ML techniques to archaeological data, aiming to assist those working in the field by:

 * providing an overview of the ways ML is being applied in archaeology
 * sparking new ideas whilst reducing duplication of work